void-ppc/void-ppc-docs/src/faq/index.md

 Then start the web browser of your choice again.

-### System hangs shortly after boot or Xorg start on older kernel series (at least 4.4) and Radeon AGP cards
+### System hangs shortly after boot/Xorg on older kernels (at least 4.4) and Radeon AGP

 You might have to append `radeon.agpmode=-1` to kernel command line to disable AGP GART.
 This has always been unstable on PowerPC and has been disabled in mainline kernel for at least 2 years, but older branches still have it.

+### System hangs in complex OpenGL applications on late PowerBooks (Radeon 9600/9700)

+This is a known issue and there is currently no workaround available.
+It doesn't seem to be the AGP mode, and basic OpenGL works (e.g. `glxgears`, or menus in video games).
+This will be updated if something is found.